deb-intel/GramineTest/Documentation/run-sample-application.rst

 Additional sample configurations for applications enabled in Gramine are available in a separate repository https://github.com/gramineproject/examples.

-Note that these sample applications are tested on Ubuntu 18.04 and 20.04.
-Most of these applications run correctly on Fedora/RHEL/CentOS, but with caveats.
+Please note that these sample applications are tested on Ubuntu.
+Most of these applications are also known to run correctly on Fedora/RHEL/AlmaLinux/Rocky Linux, but with caveats.
 One caveat is that Makefiles should be invoked with ``ARCH_LIBDIR=/lib64 make``.
 Another caveat is that applications that rely on specific versions/builds of Glibc may break (our GCC example is known to work only on Ubuntu).

 glibc vs musl
 ------------------------------------